 We will have five quizzes (all multiple choice), a midterm, and a final exam.
-These will be conducted online using Carmen's quiz function and will deal with the readings, videos, and lecture materials.
+These will be conducted online via Canvas Quiz and Assignment functions and will deal with the readings, videos, and lecture materials.

 Response Papers.
 Each of you will pick three class session's materials and prepare essays dealing with the themes contained in those readings and/or videos.
-Each paper should be about 500 words (about one page, single-spaced).
-You will sign up for a due date for these essays, and they should be uploaded to Carmen before the start of the class that you are writing about.
+Each paper should be around 500 words, which is about one page, single-spaced.
+It must be single-spaced, not double-spaced.
+You will sign up for a due date for these essays, and they should be uploaded online at least one hour before the start of the class you are writing about.
 I want your reactions to the course materials-not the lectures-so the idea is that you write these before hearing lectures or classroom discussions.
 The best essays will articulate a point of view with respect to the materials and then use facts from the materials to support this argument.
 These papers should not be a summary of the main points.
 I am more interested in your reaction to the information.
 This might involve the usefulness of the information, the level of interest you have in it, anything that you found particularly surprising or disappointing, etc. Note that although these essays are short, they should contain the elements of any well-written essay: a good creative title, introduction, transitions, and conclusion.
 I will take off points if you exclude any of these components.
 Your point of view should be clearly identified and appropriate evidence should be cited.